 To create a new custom permission set:

-1. Go to Settings > Defaults > Permission sets.
+1. Go to Settings > Defaults > Permission sets > + New permission set.

 2. Name the permission set.

-The permission set will be created and display below the navigation area.
-Toggle between Yes and No to customize particular permissions.
-If you select "none" for people, all people related permissions will be set to no. The same is true if you select "no" for website, communications, finances, or API permissions.
+The permission set will be created and you will be taken to the edit page.
+Toggle between "Yes" and "No" to customize particular permissions.
+If you select "None" for people, all people-related permissions will be set to "No." The same is true if you select "No" for website, communications, finances, settings, or API permissions.